MadhavaKandala/MadhavaKandala/Readme.md

 ## About Me
 - 🌱 I’m currently learning C and Python programming languages.
 - 💡 I’m interested in algorithms, data structures, and software development.
-- 📚 I'm constantly exploring new resources to expand my knowledge and to level up my skills..
+- 📚 I'm constantly exploring new resources to expand my knowledge and to level up my skills.
--
 ## My Skills 🛠️
 - C Programming
 - Python Programming